CharlesTheGreat77/DigiPass/README.md

 ![pluginUSB](https://user-images.githubusercontent.com/27988707/124519920-d60f9b00-ddb8-11eb-9258-8c96fbe515a5.gif)

-WAIT TILL LIGHT ON USB TURNS ON!
-(It takes about 15 seconds) Unplug and GET TF OUTTA THERE!
+WAIT TILL LIGHT ON USB TURNS ON (it takes about 15 seconds).
+Unplug and DO THA DASH BIIIHH!

 LOOK AT YOUR EMAIL!